 Our Computational Biophysics Group uses computer simulations to study new genome editing systems that are transforming life sciences.
-We are interested in the dynamics and mechanism of novel gene-editing systems, such as CRISPR-Cas9 to enable facile manipulation of the genome, and in other large macromolecular machines acting on genes.
+We are interested in novel gene editing systems, such as CRISPR-Cas9 to enable facile manipulation of the genome, and in other large macromolecular machines acting on genes.

 Our lab bridges the scales from quantum mechanical approaches to enhanced simulations and cryo-EM processing methods to push the boundaries of molecular simulations and tackle the future most exciting problems in biophysics.

 We have a strong commitment toward increasing diversity and we welcome students with different backgrounds and origins.
 Visit our outreaching website to know more.